paperbaseapp/paperbase/README.md

 2. Fill `APP_KEY` (32 random chars) and `DB_PASSWORD`
 3. `docker-compose up`
 4. Create a new user with `docker-compose exec app php artisan user:create`
-5. You can access Paperprism at `http://paperprism.localhost`
+5. You can access Paperbase at `http://paperbase.localhost`

 ## official docs (early work in progress)

-We created our [official docs](https://paperprism.github.io/).
+We created our [official docs](https://docs.paperbase.app/).
 Please note that they are in a very early state.
 In the following weeks we will supplement feature by feature.